key4hep/key4hep-actions/README.md

 # key4hep-actions
 Github actions for CI in the key4hep stack

+# Key4hep build
+This action builds the Key4hep stack on the supported OSes for both the stable releases and the nightlies.
+After that, it runs the available tests using `ctest`.
+It also runs during the night every day to populate a cache (using `ccache`) that is later used by the action (for example, in pull requests) so that building will be faster if they files that are built haven't changed.
+For example, for a simple change in a README file the builds will be very fast since all the files are cached, but the workflow may take longer because of the tests.

 # Downstream build
 This action does two things:
 - Builds packages downstream to check that the changes that were made do not